leopard-ai/betty/README.md

 ## Contributing
 We welcome contributions from the community!
-Please see our [contributing guidelines](CONTRIBUTING.md) for details on how to contributed to Betty.
+Please see our [contributing guidelines](CONTRIBUTING.md) for details on how to contribute to Betty.

 ## License
 Betty is licensed under the [Apache 2.0 License](LICENSE).